-In an effort to diversity the taxbase, the community looks to the future for development opportunities.
-The following sites are potential development areas for non-residential investment.
+In an effort to diversity the Township's tax base, the community looks to the future for development opportunities.
+The following sites are potential development areas for non-residential investment and should be a focus of economic development efforts between the township and the Delaware County Economic Development Department.